Todd Spitzer: Orange County District Attorney

 Spitzer challenged Rackauckas in the 2018 Orange County District Attorney election.
-The first round was held in June 2018 with Spitzer earning 35% of the vote to Rackauckas's 38%, leading to a second round.
-On November 6, 2018, Spitzer earned 53.2% of the vote to win against the incumbent.
-Replacing Rackauckas who had held the position since 1999, Spitzer became the county's first new district attorney in 20 years when he was sworn-in on January 7, 2019.
+The first round was held in June 2018 with Spitzer receiving 35% of the vote to Rackauckas's 38%, leading to a second round.
+On November 6, 2018, Spitzer received 53.2% of the vote to win against the incumbent.
+Replacing Rackauckas who had held the position since 1999, Spitzer became the county's first new district attorney in 20 years when he was sworn in on January 7, 2019.